Share

 Finding the Right Fit – A Hidden Opportunity for Banks

 It’s interesting to observe the significant attrition of bank networks in developed countries with Europe leading the number of financial institutions closing branches each year.
-However in emerging countries we are seeing the opposite, with banks opening locations at a rapid rate in order to assist in gaining market share.
-We note, having assisted banks in their channel strategy in North America, that there are two overall approaches: namely banks should consider increasing their branch network in new markets where they need a presence in gaining marketshare, while in mature markets they should develop a defensive approach in protecting market share and customer loyalty.
+However, in emerging countries, we are seeing the opposite, with banks opening locations at a rapid rate in order to assist in gaining market share.
+We note, having assisted banks in their channel strategy in North America, that there are two overall approaches: namely banks should consider increasing their branch network in new markets where they need a presence to gain market share, while in mature markets they should develop a defensive approach in protecting market share and customer loyalty.

 Branch design that fits the right target group